U.S. SEC says observing the market as "meme stocks" rally

-The Securities and Exchange Commission is observing markets and looking for any signs of misconduct and manipulation, the U.S watchdog said on Monday, as "meme stocks" including theater operator AMC Entertainment (AMC.N) continued to gain.
+(Reuters) - The Securities and Exchange Commission is observing markets and looking for any signs of misconduct and manipulation, the U.S watchdog said on Monday, as “meme stocks” including theater operator AMC Entertainment continued to gain.

 “SEC staff continues to monitor the market in light of the ongoing volatility in certain stocks to determine if there have been any disruptions of the market, manipulative trading, or other misconduct,” a spokesperson for SEC said in a statement.